We have found that certain climates can cause the holes in the wooden supports that hold the cloth and warp beams to either dry out or swell.

-There is no way for the factory to create a “permanent” solution.
-Tolerances are tight with our looms and climate can effect the wood - although it is not common.
+There is no permanent factory solution for this.
+The tolerances in our looms are tight, and climate can affect the wood, although this is not common.

-If you are having trouble releasing the friction brake on your David, Spring, Delta, Octado or Megado - look at these issues:
+If you are having trouble releasing the friction brake on your David, Spring, Delta, Octado or Megado, check the following:

-- Check the brake cable - does it cross itself anywhere on its path.
-If yes, remove the cable and re-string it so there is nowhere on the drum where the brake crosses itself.
+First, inspect the brake cable.
+Does it cross over itself anywhere along its path?
+If so, remove the cable and re-string it so it runs smoothly on the drum without crossing.

-- Next, try removing the cable and using some sandpaper, smooth the surface of the drum.
-Sometime after extended use, the drum becomes grooved or “chewed up”, sanding the drum has often resolved the issue.
+Next, remove the cable and use fine sandpaper to smooth the surface of the drum.
+After extended use, the drum can become grooved or worn, and sanding often resolves the issue.

-- If the problem is still not resolved, disconnect the brake cable and check that the warp beam turns freely.
-If not, disassemble the warp beam and clean the place where the shaft of the warp beam attaches to the side rail with a clean cloth.
-You may need to smooth the hole in the wood with fine sandpaper.
-If you want to use lubricant in this opening, use Teflon dry spray only.
+If the problem persists, disconnect the brake cable and check whether the warp beam turns freely.
+If not, disassemble the warp beam and clean the area where the shaft fits into the side frame using a lint-free cloth.
+You may need to smooth the wooden hole with fine sandpaper.
+If lubrication is required, use only dry Teflon (PTFE) spray.

 Replacement brake cables :